licky-licky/toji-no-miko-translations/docs/md/docs/Hit_or_Stand?_Toji_Style_Game_Training.md

 **Kofuki:** See?
 Told you I'd be fine.
 **Mai:** You mean...
 Because you knew Musumi-san was there?
 **Kofuki:** Well, it wasn't just Kiyoka.
 I knew you were covering me too.
-**Kiyoka:** Kofuki-san's paying attention to her surroundings while fighting...\!?
+**Kiyoka:** Kofuki-san's paying attention to her surroundings while fighting...\!\?
 Is this because of the game training?
 **Kofuki:** Beats me.
 **Kofuki:** But it felt sort of easier to move around than usual.
 **Mai:** ...I think they might end up doing this game training every year after all.